Effective polarization in proton-induced $\alpha$ knockout reactions: ACKNOWLEDGMENTS

-We thank T. Uesaka for fruitful discussions.
-This work is supported in part by Grants-in-Aid for Scientific Research from the JSPS (Grants No. JP21H00125 and No. JP20K14475) and by JST SPRING, Grant No. JPMJSP2138.
+We thank T.~Uesaka for fruitful discussions.
+This work is supported in part by Grants-in-Aid for Scientific Research from the JSPS (Grants No.~JP20K14475, No.~JP21H00125, and No.~JP21H04975) and by JST SPRING, Grant No. JPMJSP2138.